dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2018-10-29-The-Art-Of-Dying.md

 header:
      teaser: /assets/images/wiapost/5084-The-Art-Of-Dying.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Art Of Dying](/assets/images/wiapost/5084-The-Art-Of-Dying.jpg)

-## The Art Of Dying
+# The Art Of Dying

 Helplessly we take birth in some family,
 without our desire and control.
 Helplessly we die someday